Cadecraft/remslice/README.md

 ## Config

-Check or modify `config.rs` to find or set the file path to the `remrc.txt` file.
+Use `remfetch` to see the directory where your `.remrc` file should be placed (it should be your home directory).
 This file is where all configuration goes.
-Follow this syntax in `remrc.txt`:
+Follow this syntax in the `.remrc` file:

 - Use the hash (`#`) symbol to start a comment line
 ```